By Andy Bruce

 The survey showed new business in services companies grew last month at the fastest rate since June 2018.

-Prime Minister Boris Johnson has pitched two models for his country's trade ties with the EU after Brexit: preferably a deal based on the EU's accord with Canada or, failing that, the basic terms that the bloc has with Australia -- with business groups opposed to the latter approach.
+Prime Minister Boris Johnson has pitched two models for his country's trade ties with the EU after Brexit: preferably a deal based on the EU's accord with Canada or, failing that, the basic terms that the EU has with Australia.
+Business groups oppose the latter approach.

 For now, the signs of growth appear clear.

-The services PMI's gauge of business expectations rose to its highest level since May 2015.
+The services PMI's gauge of business expectations rose to its highest since May 2015.

 "However, this sub-index was the only measure in the final UK Services PMI dataset to drop since the earlier 'flash' estimate, which may suggest that business expectations tailed off towards the end of the month," Williamson said.

-The composite PMI, which combines the services and manufacturing output indexes, rose in January to 53.3 from the earlier flash reading for the month of 52.4 and December's 49.3, hitting its highest level since September 2018.
+The composite PMI, which combines the services and manufacturing output indexes, rose in January to 53.3 from the earlier flash reading for the month of 52.4 and December's 49.3, reaching its highest since September 2018.